ryboe/CSS3/CONTRIBUTING.md

 ### Uninstall CSS3

-If you have CSS3 installed, you should probably uninstall it to prevent any conflicts.
+If you have CSS3 installed, uninstall it to prevent conflicts.

 If you installed it through Package Control, then press `ctrl+shift+p`, or `cmd+shift+p` on OS X, and then type "Package Control: Remove Package".
 Finally,